-If franking credits are attributed to investors by the Fund, investors must include the franked dividend income and franking credits in their assessable income.
+If franking credits are attributed to investors by the Fund, investors must include the amount of the franked credits in addition to the franked dividend income in their assessable income.

-Certain requirements, including the 45-day holding period rule, may need to be satisfied in order to obtain franking credits in relation to dividends.
-The investor's particular circumstances will be relevant to determine whether the investor is entitled to any franking credits, in respect of franked dividends.
-A tax offset equal to the franking credits will be applied against the tax otherwise payable by investors on their total assessable income, subject to the investor satisfying specific conditions.
+Certain requirements, including the 45-day holding period rule, may need to be satisfied in order to utilise franking credits in relation to dividends.
+The investor's particular circumstances will be relevant in determining whether the investor is entitled to any franking credits, in respect of franked dividends.
+Where entitled a tax offset equal to the franking credits will be applied against the tax otherwise payable by investors on their total assessable income, subject to the investor satisfying specific conditions.
 Corporate investors may be entitled to convert any excess franking credits into tax losses.
-Certain other investors may obtain a refund of any excess franking credits.
+Certain other investors may be entitled to obtain a refund of any excess franking credits.